-Recent years saw an intense and still growing interest in the problem how to find common subgraphs in a database of (attributed) graphs, that is, subgraphs that appear with a user-specified minimum frequency.
-For this task-which has applications in, for example, biochemistry, web mining, and program flow analysis-several algorithms have been proposed.
-Some of them rely on principles from inductive logic programming and describe graph structures by logical expressions [5].
-However, the vast majority transfers techniques developed originally for frequent item set mining.
-Examples include MolFea [10], FSG [11], MoSS/MoFa [1], gSpan [14], CloseGraph [15], FFSM [8], and Gaston [12].
+In recent years there emerged an intense and still growing interest in the problem how to find common subgraphs in a database of (attributed) graphs, that is, subgraphs that appear with a user-specified minimum frequency.
+For this task which has applications in, for example, biochemistry, web mining, and program flow analysis-several algorithms have been proposed.
+Some of them rely on principles from inductive logic programming and describe the graph structure by logical expressions [5].
+However, the vast majority transfers techniques developed originally for frequent item set mining.1 Examples of algorithms developed in this way include MolFea [10], FSG [11], MoSS/MoFa [1], gSpan [14], CloseGraph [15], FFSM [8], and Gaston [12].
 A related approach is used in Subdue [4].
 The basic idea of these approaches is to grow subgraphs into the graphs of the database, adding an edge and maybe a node in each step, counting the number of graphs containing each grown subgraph, and eliminating infrequent subgraphs.

-While in frequent item set mining it is trivial to ensure that the same item set is checked only once, in frequent subgraph mining it is a core problem how to avoid redundant search.
-The reason is that the same subgraph can be grown in several different ways, adding the same nodes and edges in different orders.
-Although multiple tests of the same subgraph do not invalidate the result, they can be devastating for the execution time of the algorithm.
+While in frequent item set mining it is trivial to ensure that the same item set is checked no more than once in the search (using an arbitrary, but fixed global order of the items), in frequent subgraph mining it is one of the core problems how to avoid redundant search.
+Since the same subgraph can be grown in several different ways, adding the same nodes and edges in different orders, it is difficult to guarantee that each subgraph is considered only once.
+Although such multiple tests of the same subgraph do not invalidate the result, they can be devastating for the execution time of the algorithm.
+Therefore methods that rule out such redundant search are very important to make the algorithms efficient.